Logic in computer science: Logic applications for computers

-Another major area of research for logical theory was software engineering.
-Research projects such as the Knowledge Based Software Assistant and Programmer's Apprentice programs applied logical theory to validate the correctness of software specifications.
-They also used them to transform the specifications into efficient code on diverse platforms and to prove the equivalence between the implementation and the specification.
-This formal transformation driven approach is often far more effortful than traditional software development.
+Another major area of research for logical theory is software engineering.
+Research projects such as the Knowledge Based Software Assistant and Programmer's Apprentice programs have applied logical theory to validate the correctness of software specifications.
+They have also used logical tools to transform the specifications into efficient code on diverse platforms and to prove the equivalence between the implementation and the specification.
+This formal transformation-driven approach is often far more effortful than traditional software development.
 However, in specific domains with appropriate formalisms and reusable templates the approach has proven viable for commercial products.
-The appropriate domains are usually those such as weapons systems, security systems, and real time financial systems where failure of the system has excessively high human or financial cost.
+The appropriate domains are usually those such as weapons systems, security systems, and real-time financial systems where failure of the system has excessively high human or financial cost.
 An example of such a domain is Very Large Scale Integrated (VLSI) design—the process for designing the chips used for the CPUs and other critical components of digital devices.
-An error in a chip is catastrophic.
+An error in a chip can be catastrophic.
 Unlike software, chips can't be patched or updated.
 As a result, there is commercial justification for using formal methods to prove that the implementation corresponds to the specification.

 Another important application of logic to computer technology has been in the area of frame languages and automatic classifiers.
-Frame languages such as KL-ONE have a rigid semantics.
-Definitions in KL-ONE can be directly mapped to set theory and the predicate calculus.
+Frame languages such as KL-ONE can be directly mapped to set theory and first-order logic.
 This allows specialized theorem provers called classifiers to analyze the various declarations between sets, subsets, and relations in a given model.
 In this way the model can be validated and any inconsistent definitions flagged.
 The classifier can also infer new information, for example define new sets based on existing information and change the definition of existing sets based on new data.
 The level of flexibility is ideal for handling the ever changing world of the Internet.
-Classifier technology is built on top of languages such as the Web Ontology Language to allow a logical semantic level on to the existing Internet.
-This layer of is called the Semantic web.
+Classifier technology is built on top of languages such as the Web Ontology Language to allow a logical semantic level on top of the existing Internet.
+This layer is called the Semantic Web.

 Temporal logic is used for reasoning in concurrent systems.